-As the Montana Legislature put the finishing touches on its the 67th legislative session, it passed House Bill 702, which banned vaccine requirements for employment and services.
+As the Montana Legislature put the finishing touches on its the 67th legislative session almost a year ago, it passed House Bill 702, which banned vaccine requirements for employment and services.

-Despite myriad concerns from the medical community and a few conciliatory changes before it was signed, the bill went through not only banned vaccine passports, but made it unlawful to require any vaccines – even the ones which have been around for decades.
+Despite myriad concerns from the medical community and a few conciliatory changes before it was signed, the bill that went through not only banned vaccine passports, but made it unlawful to require any vaccine.

 The Montana Department of Labor and Industry, in conjunction with the state’s Department of Health and Human Services, has issued some guidance about House Bill 702.